The Ultimate In Birding Tours

 Turkey, Georgia & Cyprus: Days 14-16 The drier country of the Gaziantep region holds some very interesting birds.
 Here we will explore the rocky hillsides, crags and scrub-covered slopes looking in particular for two very special birds, Kurdish Wheatear (the former Red-tailed Wheatear is now split into this species and the more easterly Red-tailed or Persian Wheatear) and the eastern, greenish-yellow-bellied semenowi form of the Cinereous Bunting (geographically separated from the nominate form and a potential split).

 Other good birds in the Gaziantep area include Bimaculated Lark, Rufous-tailed Scrub Robin, Upcher’s Warbler, Eastern Rock Nuthatch, Desert Finch and White-throated Robin (which can often be seen display flighting over the maquis).
 We should also be able to find Pale Rockfinches (or Pale Rock Sparrows) trilling away like grasshoppers.
+Grey-headed Swamphen and Red-wattled Lapwing are present here at the edge of their range in the Western Palearctic.

 Other new birds we should find in the Birecik area include Pygmy Cormorant, Little Swift, Pied Kingfisher and Delicate Prinia.